 Also, consider when you train.
 If you train first thing in the morning, more carbs the night before may provide a little more fuel when you need it.
 And if you train later in the day, more carbs before training may have the desired effect.

 Experiment with a few different strategies until you find the timing strategy that works for you.

 Think about the timing of carbohydrate as a means to fuel training in the best possible way, rather than as a diet hack.

 Daily weight fluctuations can feel like a sucker punch to the midriff at the best of times.
 So brace yourself for several digs to the gut on your mini cut.

 In reality, these fluctuations shouldn’t bother you.
 More often than not, they’re due to changes in glycogen and water levels, so completely unrelated to body fat.
 In the first 2 weeks of your mini cut, you’re likely to experience more drastic weight loss, due to glycogen and water depletion, so don’t use this as the yardstick for progress.

 Focus on your weekly average weight and compare that to the prior week to get a better indication of progress.

 The Bottom Line On Using A Mini Cut To Stay Lean While Building Muscle

 A mini cut can be a great tool to stay relatively lean while building muscle.
 But it’s not for everyone.

 Adherence is likely to be the biggest factor as to whether or not a mini cut is a viable approach for you.
 Everyone is different.
-And therefore, not everyone can diet in this aggressive manner for a number of weeks.
-If you struggle with consistent adherence to a moderate deficit, maybe a mini cut isn't for you.
+And therefore, not everyone can diet in this aggressive manner for several weeks.
+If you struggle with consistent adherence to a moderate deficit, maybe a mini cut isn’t for you.